dask/dask-ml/docs/source/hyper-parameter-search.rst

    The average accuracy obtained by each search after a certain number of passes through the dataset.
-The green line is passes through the data required to train 4 models to completion with 4 Dask workers.
+The green line is passes through the data required to train 4 models to completion.

 "Passes through the dataset" is a good proxy for "time to solution" in this case because only 4 Dask workers are used, and they're all busy for the vast